Basilica of Panagia Limeniotissa: Medieval

-In 653, it was almost destroyed during the Arab raids against the island.
-The Arabs maintained a garrison, using the structure as workshops, stables and living quarters for the army.
-They also built a tower in its narthex which could have served as a watchtower, lighthouse or a minaret.
-In 688, after they evacuated the island, the church was restored as a three-aisled barrel vaulted basilica in a smaller scale than the previous one.

-In 1159, the basilica was destroyed again.
-This time, according to St. Neophytos, an earthquake destroyed the church as well as thirteen churches in the whole district of Paphos.

-In the following years, a smaller structure was built upon the ruins of the basilica but it was also destroyed by the 1222 earthquake.

-The church was left in ruins and forgotten.
+In 1159, according to Neophytos of Cyprus, an earthquake destroyed the rebuilt basilica along with thirteen other churches in the district of Paphos.
+A smaller structure was built upon the ruins of the old basilica but it was destroyed by the 1222 earthquake.
+The church was then left in ruins.

 20th century

-The exact location of the basilica was unknown among the other ruins of Nea Paphos ("New Paphos") until the 20th century.
-The Panagia Limeniotissa was first discovered in 1937 and was officially excavated in 1959.
-Today, the Panagia Limeniotissa basilica is part of Paphos Archaeological Park which is a UNESCO World Heritage Site.
+The exact location of the Panagia Limeniotissa basilica was unknown until the 20th century; it was identified in 1937 and officially excavated in 1959.
+Today, the Panagia Limeniotissa basilica is part of Paphos Archaeological Park in ancient Nea Paphos, which is a UNESCO World Heritage Site.